FUZZY MATCHING IN EXCEL: SOLUTIONS FOR MAC USERS

 Fortunately, the situation has improved.
 Microsoft has brought Power Query to Excel for Mac and with it comes a built-in "Fuzzy Merge" feature.
 This is a significant step forward, allowing users to perform approximate matches directly within Excel on macOS for the first time.

 For those willing to get their hands dirty, it is possible to create a custom fuzzy matching solution using a combination of Excel formulas and Visual Basic for Applications (VBA).
-This method typically involves:
+This method typically involves two key steps:

 - Combining with Standard Formulas: Once you have your custom function, you can combine it with "INDEX", "MATCH" and other array formulas to find the row with the highest similarity score and return the corresponding value.

-Traditional fuzzy matching, like that used in Power Query, works by comparing the characters or words in two strings.
+Traditional fuzzy matching, like that in Power Query, works by comparing the characters or words in two strings.
 It calculates a similarity score based on how many elements they share.
-For example, it can easily see that "John Smith" and "Jhon Smith" are very similar because they only differ by one letter.
+For example, it can easily see that "John Smith" and "Jhon Smith" are very similar.

 However, this approach fails when the meaning is the same but the words are different.
-Consider these examples:
+Consider these examples where it would struggle:

 - "The big apple" versus "New York City"